ImageMagick/Usage-Markdown/thumbnails/index.md

 You can also use the [Frame Operator](../crop/#frame) to achieve something a little different to the previously seen [Button](#button) effects.
 The trick is to first [Shave](../crop/#shave) the original image before applying.

-For example here I make a copy of the original image, shave and frame it using transparent frame, before overlaying that over the original image.
+For example, here I make a copy of the original image, shave and frame it using transparent frame, before overlaying that over the original image.

 ~~~
 convert thumbnail.gif \( +clone -shave 10x10 \